List of oldest documents: 14th century BCE

+The Wakoklon Heelel Thilen Salai Amailon Pukok Puya, shortly known as the Wakoklon, is one of the oldest scriptures (puyas) in Sanamahism, the Meetei religion of Ancient Kangleipak (Antique Manipur).
+It is verified that it was written in 1398 BC (3400 years ago) by the National Archives, New Delhi.
+The text is considered by the people and the Government of Manipur as the source of the Kanglei Eeyek (Meetei script).

-13th century BC
+13th century BCE

 Extant direct records from the Shang dynasty date from approximately 1250 BCE.
 These records primarily consist of oracle bones and bronze inscriptions, and also include a small number of other writings on pottery, jade and other materials.

-3rd century BC
+4th century BCE

-The oldest of the Dead Sea Scrolls are thought to date from this period, although some may be as recent as the 1st century AD.
-They are written in Hebrew, and represent about 30% of the Hebrew Bible, as well as other non-scriptural and devotional texts.
+The oldest of the Dead Sea Scrolls are thought to date from this period, although some may be as recent as the 1st century CE.
+They are written almost entirely in Hebrew, Aramaic, and Greek.
+About 30% of the Hebrew Bible is accounted for in these ancient scrolls and fragments, as well as a vast library of other historical, apocalyptic, legal, and devotional texts.

+The oldest bamboo slips date from this period, including the Tsinghua Bamboo Slips and Changtaiguan Bamboo Slips.

-2nd century BC
+2nd century BCE

 The Nash Papyrus, a collection of four papyrus fragments written in Hebrew, was found in 1898, and was, prior to the discovery of the Dead Sea Scrolls, the oldest known example of the written Hebrew language.
 The fragments contain parts of the Ten Commandments and the Shema Yisrael.
-The documents were acquired in Egypt, by W. L. Nash, and are believed to have originated in Faiyum, though it's possible they originated elsewhere.
+The documents were acquired in Egypt, by W. L. Nash, and are believed to have originated in Faiyum, though it is possible they originated elsewhere.

+The map found at Fangmatan Tomb 5 is the earliest extant paper (not papyrus, parchment, bamboo slips, etc.) document.

+1st century BCE

+Gandhāran Buddhist texts are the oldest known manuscripts originating in South Asia.
+They are written on birch bark or palm leaves, in the Gandhari language, and are housed in various collections around the world.

-1st century AD
+1st century CE

 Gabriel's Revelation is a stone tablet, written in ink.